adrianmarino/pytorch-common/README.md

   * **MetricsPlotter**:
     * Plot evaluation metrics.
     * This graph is updated every n epochs during training process.
-    * Allow save plot into a file.
+    * Allow save each plot into a file.
   * **Callback** and **OutputCallback**:
     * Base classes.
   * **CallbackManager**: